neopixl/tech-radar/radar/2023-06-10/Alamofire.md

 <p>Network calls framework</p>
 <p><a href="https://github.com/Alamofire/Alamofire">Link to Github</a> <br /> <br />
-Can still be used in old projects.<br />
+Can still be found in legacy projects.<br />
-However, it would be better to use the native language to make network calls: <a href="https://developer.apple.com/documentation/foundation/urlrequest">Apple doc</a></p>
+However, we strongly recommend to use the native language to make network calls: <a href="https://developer.apple.com/documentation/foundation/urlrequest">Apple doc</a></p>
 ​